spinnylights/vulkan-notes/vulkan_notes.md

 not-always-present device features or extensions, etc.; check the spec for the details.

+#### Image subresources

+An image subresource is a single layer and MIP map.
+An image subresource range is a set of contiguous layers and MIP maps.

 ### Sharing mode

 One thing worth noting about both buffers and images is that